kimar/vatjs/README.md

 }
 ```

-This App uses the EU-VAT-ID Check API SOAP WebService, if the VAT-ID belongs to an individual, no Name / Address will be displayed (only three dashes), if it belongs to a company, the Name / Address will be shown.
+This App uses the EU-VAT-ID Check API SOAP WebService, depending on the VAT-IDs Country and other parameters, sometimes the full Name / Address is shown, sometime it's not.
+This is not a bug ;-)

 **The MIT License (MIT)**